North Idaho Rails to Trails E Bike Tour

 - Chamois cream or butter

-- Full fingered bike gloves or glove liners *for cool forecasts
+- Full-fingered bike gloves or glove liners *for cool forecasts

 - Toe covers for your biking shoes *for cool forecasts

-- Helmet or handlebar mirror
+- Handlebar mirror

 - Your personal bike shoes (if clip in, be sure to bring your own pedals)